Identifying & Prioritizing Promising Compounds

 - antiviral potency

 - physical and chemical properties

 - stage of microbicide development

 - previous human experience

 - ease of manufacturing

 - regulatory pathway

 Evaluating Product Forms

 Since our inception, IPM has been developing multiple vaginal product forms for delivery of antiretroviral (ARV) drugs.
-These delivery methods include daily, single-use vaginal gels, tablets and films, and sustained-release monthly vaginal rings.
+These delivery methods include on-demand vaginal tablets, films amd gels, and long-acting vaginal rings that provide sustained-release for one month or more.
 Each product form has its own advantages and limitations.

 Considerations for a particular method may include: